liballeg/allegro5/README_iphone.txt

 mkdir build
 cd build
-cmake -DCMAKE_TOOLCHAIN_FILE=../cmake/Toolchain-iphone.cmake -G XCode ..
+cmake -DCMAKE_TOOLCHAIN_FILE=../cmake/Toolchain-iphone.cmake -G Xcode ..
 xcodebuild

 Many things cannot be set up by cmake though, so you have to do them